Calculus Readiness Diagnostic Test

 Q. Which mathematics diagnostic test should I take?

-There are two different math diagnostic/placement tests at UNCG.
+There are three different math diagnostic/placement tests at UNCG.
 The UNCG Calculus Readiness Diagnostic Test linked on this page is for students in majors that require MAT 190 – Precalculus or MAT 196 – Calculus A. The MAT 120 Placement Test is for students wishing to take MAT 120 – Calculus with Business Applications.
 More information about the MAT 120 Placement Test can be found at MAT 120 Placement Test.
+The UNCG Statistics Readiness Diagnostic Test is for students that wish to take STA 108 Elementary Introduction to Probability and Statistics.
+More information about the Statistics Readiness Diagnostic Test can be found at Statistics Readiness Diagnostic Test.

 Q. What is the format and content of the UNCG Calculus Readiness Diagnostic Test?